reinierdevalk/abtab/README.md

     GNU bash, version x.y.z ...

-If the output shows a version that is too old, or an error like `bash: command not found` (indicating that Bash is not installed), proceed to Step 2.
+If the output shows a version that is too old, or an error like `bash: command not found`, indicating that Bash is not installed, proceed to Step 2.

 ### 2. Installing and updating
 > **Note** Keep track of the installation path during installation, as you may need to add it to the system `PATH`.